Interferon gamma: Interactions

-Interferon-γ has been shown to interact with Interferon gamma receptor 1 and Interferon gamma receptor 2.
+Interferon gamma has been shown to interact with Interferon gamma receptor 1 and Interferon gamma receptor 2.

 Diseases

-Interferon-γ has been shown to be a crucial player in the immune response against some intracellular pathogens, including that of Chagas disease.
+Interferon gamma has been shown to be a crucial player in the immune response against some intracellular pathogens, including that of Chagas disease.
 It has also been identified as having a role in seborrheic dermatitis.

-IFN-γ has a significant anti-viral effect in herpes simplex virus I (HSV) infection.
-IFN-γ compromises the microtubules that HSV relies upon for transport into an infected cell's nucleus, inhibiting the ability of HSV to replicate.
-Studies in mice on acyclovir resistant herpes have shown that IFN-γ treatment can significantly reduce herpes viral load.
-The mechanism by which IFN-γ inhibits herpes reproduction is independent of T-cells, which means that IFN-γ may be an effective treatment in individuals with low T-cells.
+IFNG has a significant anti-viral effect in herpes simplex virus I (HSV) infection.
+IFNG compromises the microtubules that HSV relies upon for transport into an infected cell's nucleus, inhibiting the ability of HSV to replicate.
+Studies in mice on acyclovir resistant herpes have shown that IFNG treatment can significantly reduce herpes viral load.
+The mechanism by which IFNG inhibits herpes reproduction is independent of T-cells, which means that IFNG may be an effective treatment in individuals with low T-cells.

-Chlamydia infection is impacted by IFN-γ in host cells.
-In human epithelial cells, IFN-γ upregulates expression of indoleamine 2,3-dioxygenase, which in turn depletes tryptophan in hosts and impedes chlamydia's reproduction.
-Additionally, in rodent epithelial cells, IFN-γ upregulates a GTPase that inhibits chlamydial proliferation.
+Chlamydia infection is impacted by IFNG in host cells.
+In human epithelial cells, IFNG upregulates expression of indoleamine 2,3-dioxygenase, which in turn depletes tryptophan in hosts and impedes chlamydia's reproduction.
+Additionally, in rodent epithelial cells, IFNG upregulates a GTPase that inhibits chlamydial proliferation.
 In both the human and rodent systems, chlamydia has evolved mechanisms to circumvent the negative effects of host cell behavior.

+IFNG autoantibodies

+Neutralizing anti-interferon-γ autoantibodies (nAIGAs) are autoantibodies that bind to and inhibit IFNG, impairing its immunoregulatory function.
+These autoantibodies occur predominantly among individuals of South Asian ancestry.
+Notably, approximately 83% of individuals positive for nAIGAs carry specific HLA haplotypes, HLA-DRB115:01, HLA-DRB115:02, or HLA-DRB1*16:02.

+More than 85% of affected individuals develop recurrent infections with intramacrophagic pathogens, most commonly environmental non-tuberculous mycobacteria, Mycobacterium tuberculosis, Cryptococcus, Talaromyces marneffei, Coccidioides, Histoplasma, Burkholderia, and Salmonella species.